asamm/locus-addon-wearables/README.md

 screen2: actual hr, avg hr, max hr.
 screen3: control buttons (stop, pause, add waypoint) and the battery levels of the watch and the phone.
 - Zooming function on the map screen: the screen are divided to three zones (top, middle, bottom) if you tap on a zone it will select a different zoom level (18,19,20).
-- Ambient mode: when the watch is ambient mode all data will be sinchronized rarely to save battery.
-If the screen is the map view screen it goes to black when it is in ambient mode.
+- Ambient mode: when the watch is in ambient mode all data will be sinchronized less often to save battery.
+In ambient mode the map screen switches off (goes to black).

 My test equipments:
 - Nexus 5 (Android 6, Marshmallow)
 - Samsung Gear Live (Android Wear 1.5), square screen (320x320)
 - Polar H7
+- On the pone:Locus Pro
+- The addon is compiled with locus-api-android:0.2.6